Powder (1995 film): Plot

 Doug enlists Jeremy to help speak to his dying wife through telepathy.
 Through Jeremy, the sheriff learns that his wife clings onto life because she did not want to die while not wearing her wedding ring and without him reconciling with his estranged son, Steven.
 She tells him that Steven found the ring and that it has been sitting in a silver box on her nightstand the entire time.
 Doug then places the ring on his wife's finger and reconciles with Steven, letting his wife die peacefully.

 Jeremy meets Lindsey Kelloway, a romantic interest, but their relationship is broken by Lindsey's father.
 Before the interruption, he tells Lindsey that he can see the truth about people: that they are scared and feel disconnected from the rest of the world but in truth are all connected to everything that exists.

 Jeremy goes back to the juvenile facility and packs away his belongings, planning to run away to his farm.
 He pauses in the gym to stare at a male student washing, noticing the latter's luxurious head of hair as well as body hair which he himself lacks, and is caught at it by John Box, who accuses him of homosexuality.
 John steals Jeremy's hat and taunts him, but Jeremy reveals that John's words mimic what his stepfather said before beating him when he was 12, infuriating him.
 John and the other boys humiliate Jeremy, stripping him naked and taunting him.
 His powers begin to manifest by pulling at their metal buttons and any piercings.
 Eventually, a large spherical electromagnetic pulse erupts throwing Jeremy into a mud puddle and everyone else to the ground.
 John is found still, with his heart stopped.
 Jeremy uses an electric shock to revive him.

 Jeremy returns to the farm where he grew up, now in procession of probate with the bank, and finds that all of his possessions have been removed.
-He is joined by Jessie, Donald, and Doug, who persuade Jeremy to come with them to find a place where he will not be feared and misunderstood.
+He is joined by Jessie, Donald, and Doug, who urge him to come with them to find a place where he will not be feared and misunderstood.
 Instead, he runs into a field where a lightning bolt strikes him, and he disappears in a blinding flash of light.
 The electrical jolt hits Jessie, Donald, Doug, and Harley.

 Cast

-Music
+Soundtrack

 The film's score was written by Jerry Goldsmith.
 Salva personally wanted Goldsmith to score the music of the film because he had been "an enormous fan" of the composer's work.